department-of-veterans-affairs/vagov-content/pages/burials-memorials/burial-at-sea.md

 relatedlinks:
   - heading: Other helpful information
     links:
-    - url: /burials-memorials/what-to-expect-at-military-funeral/
+    - url: /burials-memorials/memorial-items/headstones-markers-medallions/
-      title: What to Expect at a Military Funeral
+      title: Request Veterans Headstones, Grave Markers, and Medallions
-      description: Find out what will happen to help you prepare for this day.
+      description: Find out how to apply for a headstone, grave marker, or medallion to honor a Veteran or eligible family member.
-    - url: /burials-memorials/dependency-indemnity-compensation/
+    - url: /burials-memorials/veterans-burial-allowance/
       title: How to Apply for a Veterans Burial Allowance
       description: Learn how to apply for help paying for a Veteran's burial and funeral costs.
     - url: /burials-memorials/dependency-indemnity-compensation/